junxit/us-congress-bills-110/metadata.md

 - 2007-09-18 — Introduced in Senate
 - 2007-09-18 — Referred to the Committee on Armed Services. (text of measure as introduced: CR S11667)
+- 2007-10-02 — Amendment SA 3138 agreed to in Senate by Unanimous Consent.
+- 2007-10-02 — Amendment SA 3138 proposed by Senator Brown for Senator Durbin. (consideration: CR S12449; text: CR S12449) Of a technical nature.
+- 2007-10-02 — Measure laid before Senate by unanimous consent. (consideration: CR S12448-12449)
+- 2007-10-02 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(text: CR 10/15/2007 S12884)
+- 2007-10-02 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (text: CR 10/15/2007 S12884)
+- 2007-10-02 — Senate Committee on Armed Services discharged by Unanimous Consent.
+- 2007-10-02 — Senate Committee on Armed Services discharged by Unanimous Consent.
+- 2007-10-02 — Senate amendment agreed to: Amendment SA 3138 agreed to in Senate by Unanimous Consent.
+- 2007-10-02 — Senate amendment proposed (on the floor): Amendment SA 3138 proposed by Senator Brown for Senator Durbin.(consideration: CR S12449; text: CR S12449)
+- 2007-10-02 — Senate amendment submitted